hustbill/hustbill.github.io/_posts/2016-04-10-Core-Java-mcq.md

 6. Enhance vs. Traditional For Loop
 In which of the following scenarios is it appropriate to use the enhanced for loop as opposed to the traditional for loop?
-  + A when you need access to the index of the current element within the body of the loop
+  + A. when you need access to the index of the current element within the body of the loop
   + B. with an array
   + C. when you need to iterate an array in reverse
   + D. All of the above